 Going paperless also allows your organization to reduce its carbon footprint.
 Using loads of paper is wasteful and its manufacture contributes to major environmental problems such as air and water pollution and deforestation.
 In the United States four million tons of office paper is simply discarded, so by shifting to a paperless office strategy, you are doing your part to protect the environment.

-If you would like more information about implementing a document management system, or if you are interested in improving your organization’s technology in any way, contact the IT professionals at Michell Consulting Group today at 305-592-5620.
+If you would like more information about implementing a document management system, or if you are interested in improving your organization’s technology in any way, contact the IT professionals at COMPANYNAME today at PHONENUMBER.